Frequently asked questions

 How do the artists get paid?

-We buy some of our fabric direct from Aboriginal art centres who manage the payments to artists, screenprinters, and other staff.
+Magpie Goose sources some fabric direct from Aboriginal art centres.
+Some art centres print in community; some outsource the printing to Publisher Textiles in Sydney.
+In both cases the art centres manage the payments to artists, screenprinters, and other staff.
 There is no industry standard of how much an artist gets paid for textile production, and each art centre pays artists differently.
-Most pay a set price per metre printed, or a percentage of the sale of the fabric per metre.
+Some pay a set price per metre printed, while some pay a percentage of the sale of the fabric per metre.

-From May 2018 we are working with VisCopy/Copyright Agency, an independent not-for-profit organisation that represents Australian artists in licensing negotiations.
-We are assisting all artists that we work with to become members of Copyright Agency, and all commercial arrangements and payments will go through them.
+As we run more textile design workshops with independent artists and community organisations, we plan to work with VisCopy/Copyright Agency, an independent not-for-profit organisation that represents Australian artists in licensing negotiations.
+Where appropriate, we will assist artists that we work with to become members of Copyright Agency, and all commercial arrangements and payments will go through them.

 Who does the screenprinting?